Bright-Path/brightpath.github.io/src/content/beer/chunker.md

   Hoppy | Hops | Dry Hopped

   A session IPA brewed with rye and oat malt.
 Dry-hopped with an aggressive amount of Centennial and Citra hops.
 tap: false
+tap_loc: 9
 canned: false
 logo: /upload/chunker.svg
 images: